What Is Multicasting?

 Though the public cloud does not support multicast, financial institutions build high-spec internal networks that support it.

 Multicast is the transmission method of choice for them to send time-sensitive information quickly.
 It also scales easily to hundreds or thousands of receivers.
-Because of this, multicasting has been principally used for sending and receiving financial data such as stock quotes.
+Because of this, multicasting is principally used for sending and receiving financial data such as stock quotes.

 The Financial Use Case for Multicasting